• Skip to main content

 Mining Polymer None reported

-Paper and Packaging Polymer Oil and grease and water repellent to paper, paperboard, molded pulp products (including food contact materials), and LDPE bags; examples include side-chain fluorinated polymers in which the PASF- or fluorotelomer-based alcohols or their acrylate or methacrylate esters are attached on side chains
+Paper and Packaging Polymer Oil and grease and water repellent to paper, paperboard, molded pulp products (including food contact materials), and LDPE bags; examples include side-chain fluorinated polymers in which the PASF- or fluorotelomer-based alcohols or their acrylate or methacrylate esters are attached on side chains; PFPEs

-Nonpolymers Phosphate ester salts (esterification of PASF or FT-based alcohols with phosphoric acid; PFPEs
+Nonpolymers Phosphate ester salts (esterification of PASF or Fluorotelomer-based alcohols with phosphoric acid

 Nonpolymers Emulsion polymerization processing aids for fluoropolymers (such as PTFE, FEP, PFA, PVDF), (co)monomer of side-chain fluorinated polymers; (co)monomer of fluoropolymers and to make fluoroelastomers; may use salts of long-chain PFCAs (such as PFOA and PFNA), salts of short-chain PFCAs (such as PFHxA), or PFECAs